singh-man/books/designPattern/080_OOConcepts.md

 ### OO Defination

 #### Abstraction
 Concept of hiding the details of implementation and exposing only the necessary functionalities.
-The keywords to keep in mind here are: 'Implementation hiding'.
+The keywords to keep in mind here are: **Implementation hiding**.
 > Code duplication is better than bad abstraction.

 #### Encapsulation